Teen who spent 10 hours cleaning up after protest gifted car and college scholarship

-BUFFALO, NY (CNN/WKBW) — A teenager in Buffalo, New York spent over 10 hours cleaning up his community after a long night of protests last week, and received a new car from a complete stranger.
+BUFFALO, New York (WKBW) — A teenager in Buffalo, New York spent over 10 hours cleaning up his community after a long night of protests last week, and received a new car from a complete stranger.

 Antonio Gwynn watched protests in his community take place over Facebook Live.
 When he saw some demonstrations become destructive, he wanted to help.
 So the 18-year-old left his house in the middle of the night and spent the next ten hours cleaning up his community.